czmirek/POST-only-API-standard/README.md

 # The POST only API standard

-**Pretext about JSON casing**: This convention defines JSON models which have properties written in `camelCase`.
+**Pretext about JSON casing**

+This convention defines JSON models which have properties written in `camelCase`.
 The casing is not important and you can use the model in any casing that suits you.

 ## 1. HTTP usage